tayloraswift/swift-png/examples/README.md

 As we have already seen, *Swift PNG*’s pixel packing and unpacking interfaces are generic over the library protocol `PNG.Color`.
 The built-in color targets `PNG.VA<T>` and `PNG.RGBA<T>` both conform to it.
 In this tutorial, we will implement a custom color target, `HSVA`, which uses the [hue-saturation-value color model](https://en.wikipedia.org/wiki/HSL_and_HSV).

 At this point, it is important to reiterate the difference between color formats and color targets.
 A color format is the internal representation that pixels are stored as in a PNG file.
-A color target is an interpretation of those pixels that we obtain by unpacking pixels from an image instance.
+A color target is an interpretation of those pixels that we obtain by unpacking pixels from an image data instance.

-If you have used [*Swift JPEG*](https://github.com/kelvin13/jpeg), that library also has the concept of a *color format type*, which can also be customized.
-This is because JPEG is an *open standard*, meaning that users can encode images with user-defined internal representation.
+If you have used [*Swift JPEG*](https://github.com/kelvin13/jpeg), that library has the concept of a *color format type*, which can also be customized.
+This is because JPEG is an *open standard*, meaning that users can encode images with a user-defined internal representation.
 Thus, JPEG is actually a family of file formats, rather than a single standard.
 PNG is a *closed standard*, so *Swift PNG* does not allow you to customize the color format.

 > **note:** strictly speaking, png is also a family of file formats, with two color format types — the standard set of color formats, and the iphone-optimized color formats. however, the png specification provides no means of defining custom color formats within its headers (thus, the need for the `CgBI` chunk), so for ease-of-use, *swift png* merges both png color format types into a single library-defined color format type.

 <img src="custom-color/example.png" alt="input png" width=500/>

+> the example image.
+>
 > *source: [wikimedia commons](https://commons.wikimedia.org/wiki/File:Madrid_%2836178965285%29.jpg)*

 We begin by defining the `HSVA` type.
 For simplicity, we won’t make it generic like `PNG.VA<T>` or `PNG.RGBA<T>`.
 It will have a fixed width of 64 bits, with 32 bits for the hue component, 16 bits for the saturation component, and 8 bits each for the value and alpha components.
 We define the range of the hue component to be `0 ...
 393222`, and the range of the other components to be the entire range of their integer storage types.
-(This means only nineteen of the 32 hue bits will actually be used.)
+(This means only nineteen of the 32 hue bits will be inhabited.)

 ```swift
 import PNG